vjadhao04/GetYourCocktail/README.md

 ## Contact

-For any clarifications or assistance, please reach out to Ravi at vaibhavjadhao010@gmail.com.
+For any clarifications or assistance, please reach out to me at vaibhavjadhao010@gmail.com.

 ## Code Quality